yegor256/micromap/README.md

 <!-- benchmark -->

-As you see, the higher performance gain is achieved for maps smaller than ten keys.
+As you see, the highest performance gain is achieved for maps that are smaller than ten keys.
 For a maps of just a few keys, the gain is enormous.

 ## How to Contribute